Catchment area data: What is it and how to use it

 A catchment area is the geographic area from which a given point of interest (POI) draws its visitors.
 It can be defined using a buffer area on a map, measuring walk time or drive time, or by using mobility data.

 Any POI can serve as the basis for defining a catchment area.
-It could be a single retail store or a whole BIA, a neighborhood school or a city hospital, a subdivision to be developed, or a monument to be built.
+It could be a single retail store, a business improvement area, a neighborhood school, a city hospital, a subdivision to be developed, or a monument to be built.

 Determining a location's catchment area is critical for anyone that wants to understand where their visitors are coming from.
 It can also be a helpful process for identifying new locations that may need to be invested in.